Trade directory · Mesquite metro · Nevada

 Licensing Requirements

-Nevada requires C-21 HVAC contractor license.
-Must pass trade and business law exams, show 4 years experience or complete approved apprenticeship, maintain $15,000 bond, carry required insurance.
-License renewal every 2 years with 16 hours continuing education.
+Nevada requires C-21 HVAC contractor license through Nevada State Contractors Board.
+Must pass business law exam and trade exam, show 4 years experience or complete approved apprenticeship, maintain $15,000 bond, carry required insurance.
+License renewed every 2 years with 16 hours continuing education.

 §2